 “And the people stayed home.
 And read books, and listened, and rested, and exercised, and made art, and played games, and learned new ways of being, and were still.” – Kitty O’Meara

-Office Update 2021: Sessions will be offered in a hybrid online or in-person format as CDC guidelines and client needs allow.
+Office Update: Sessions will be offered in a hybrid online or in-person format as CDC guidelines and client needs allow.

-My background in telehealth is informed by my past work in tech start-ups like Talkspace and Betterhelp and my own interest in using IT to promote accessibility in mental health.
-Once we’ve safely flattened the curve, my hope is to provide everyone with a hybrid of both in-office and telehealth options (depending on your preference!).
+My background and training in telehealth is informed by my past work in healthcare tech start-ups in 2016 and my own interest in using IT to promote accessibility in mental health.

 The platform I currently use is Simple Practice, which has been certified to be hospital-grade secure and HIPAA compliant.

 - A reliable internet connection with a speed of at least 20 mbps.
 A wired ethernet connection is strongly recommended.
 However, strong wifi will work as well.

 - A computer with an integrated or external microphone and webcam.